The Getty Center and The Getty Villa

 Past Program: Create + Connect Workshop: Heaven and Earth: The Art of Byzantium

 Location: Getty Villa

-In this workshop, K12 teachers will learn about Byzantine art and culture; and how it related to the Greek and Roman world.
-Conservator Sue Ann Chui will discuss conservation practices, attendees will join discussions in the Museum's galleries, and participate in handson activities.
-Attendees will receive curricular materials, art-making activity sheets, and reproductions of artworks.
+In this workshop, K12 teachers learned about Byzantine art and culture; and how it related to the Greek and Roman world.
+Conservator Sue Ann Chui discussed conservation practices, attendees joined discussions in the Museum's galleries, and participated in handson activities.
+Attendees received curricular materials, art-making activity sheets, and reproductions of artworks.